Object storage access control with Apache Ranger#

 • You use SQL standard-based authorization

-If you want to want to control access for other catalogs and connectors with Ranger, you need to adopt global access control.
+If you want to control access for other catalogs and connectors with Ranger, you need to adopt global access control.

 Note

-Hive and Delta Lake access control with Apache Ranger requires a valid Starburst Enterprise license.
+Hive, Delta Lake, and Iceberg access control with Apache Ranger requires a valid Starburst license.

 Installation#

-If you do not yet have a configured and running Apache Ranger, you can take advantage of the supported installation methods for global access control with Apache Ranger.
+If you do not yet have Ranger running and configured, you can take advantage of the supported installation methods for global access control with Apache Ranger.

 Configuration#